-The new initiative will focus on the preparation of 100 new Sustainability Plans across the selected catchments and isolated hotspots, as well as a works implementation phase.
+The new initiative will focus on the development of community partnerships, the preparation of 100 new Sustainability Plans across the selected catchments and isolated hotspots, as well as a works implementation phase.
 The initiative proposes financial contribution from central government, GW and landowners.
 The commitment of central government as a funding partner will enable landowners to receive higher incentive rates for works implementation.